The 10 Business Types With The Lowest Profit Margins

-Most states will require some form of licensing.
+In addition, most states require some form of licensing.
 Often, residents will pay partially with state funds like Medicaid or Medicare, which increases regulatory requirements for the facility.

 5. Travel and Accommodations

 It’s difficult to compete with established aggregators, as the margins are slim.
 Some of these websites may allow you to form partnerships or join their affiliate programs.
-However, they are subject to the rules of the vendors, and the payouts may not be lucrative.
+However, they’re subject to the vendors’ rules, and the payouts may not be lucrative.

 6. Recreation Services

 Would you continue to use recreation services if your job was in jeopardy?
-How about when the economy plummets, as it has this year due to COVID-19?
+How about when the economy plummets, as it has since the COVID-19 pandemic?
 These are two main problems that plague the recreation industry.

 7. Home Healthcare Services

 The demand is strong for home healthcare services.
 However, Medicare has a fund that supports paying for home healthcare services, and it’s projected to run out of money soon.
-Couple this with an aging population and the margins for this business may face profound challenges.
+Couple this with an aging population and the margins for this industry may face profound challenges.

 8. Real Estate Services

 While the commissions are attractive, not every potential buyer will purchase a home.
-If they do, it can take months of showing homes before they find the right one.
+If they do, it can take months before they find the right one.
 Plus, if another agent is involved, you may have to split commissions.

 9. Medical Supply and Equipment Manufacturing

 Consumers pay high costs for medical care.
 This should translate into generous profits for the medical supply and equipment manufacturers, but the margins aren’t always lucrative.

-Hospitals often mark up the costs of equipment and supplies.
-They also tend to mark up costs charged to insurance companies.
+Hospitals often mark up the costs of equipment and supplies and tend to mark up costs charged to insurance companies.
 These costs don’t translate to the suppliers.

 The manufacturers require specialized equipment with a well-trained staff of medical practitioners and researchers.
 These come at a high cost, which also eats into the margins.